 - Baku Boulevard – A beautiful boulevard across the Caspian Sea with a view of the whole city.
-A very long stretch, and so it is the 2nd longest boulevard in the world.
+It is a very long stretch, so it is the 2nd longest boulevard in the world.

 - Azerbaijan Carpet Museum – The unique building, which itself is designed into rolled carpets, depicts the historical and modern carpet industry weaving techniques, different types of threads, rugs, and various specimens.
 You can also buy small and giant-sized carpets from here.
 Azerbaijan has been famous for its Persian carpet weaving since ancient times.

 - Little Venice – Located near the Caspian seashore, you can feel like a mini Venice with canals and Gondola rides across various restaurants.